Dihydrokaempferol 4-reductase

-Thus, the two substrates of this enzyme are cis-3,4-leucopelargonidin and NADP^{+}, whereas its 3 products are (+)-dihydrokaempferol, NADPH, and H^{+}.
+The three substrates of this enzyme are aromadendrin ((+)-dihydrokaempferol), reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are leucopelargonidin and oxidised NADP^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
-The systematic name of this enzyme class is cis-3,4-leucopelargonidin:NADP^{+} 4-oxidoreductase.
+This enzyme is an oxidoreductase with the systematic name cis-3,4-leucopelargonidin:NADP^{+} 4-oxidoreductase.
 Other names in common use include dihydroflavanol 4-reductase (DFR), dihydromyricetin reductase, NADPH-dihydromyricetin reductase, and dihydroquercetin reductase.
-This enzyme participates in flavonoid biosynthesis.
+It participates in flavonoid biosynthesis.

 Function

-Anthocyanidins, common plant pigments, are further reduced by the enzyme dihydroflavonol 4-reductase (DFR) to the corresponding colorless leucoanthocyanidins.
+Dihydrokaempferol 4-reductase is part of the biosynthetic pathway to anthocyanidins and anthocyanins, which are common plant pigments.

-DFR uses dihydromyricetin (ampelopsin) NADPH and 2 H^{+} to produce leucodelphinidin and NADP.
+In addition to converting aromadendrin to leucopelargonidin, it converts ampelopsin ((+)-dihydromyricetin) to leucodelphinidin.

-A cDNA for DFR has been cloned from the orchid Bromheadia finlaysoniana.
+A cDNA for this reductase has been cloned from the orchid Bromheadia finlaysoniana.

-Researchers in Japan have genetically manipulated roses by using RNA interference to knock out endogenous DFR, adding a gene DFR from an iris, and adding a gene for the blue pigment, delphinidin, in an effort to create a blue rose, which is being sold worldwide.
+Researchers in Japan have genetically manipulated roses by using RNA interference to knock out the endogenous enzyme and add a gene for an alternative reductase found in an iris; or add a gene for the blue pigment, delphinidin, to create a blue rose, which is being sold worldwide.

-Dihydroflavonol 4-reductase is an enzyme part of the lignin biosynthesis pathway.
-In Arabidopsis thaliana, the enzyme uses sinapaldehyde or coniferyl aldehyde or coumaraldehyde and NADPH to produce sinapyl alcohol or coniferyl alcohol or coumaryl alcohol respectively and NADP^{+}.
+Dihydrokaempferol 4-reductase is also an enzyme on the lignin biosynthesis pathway.
+In Arabidopsis thaliana, the enzyme uses sinapaldehyde or coniferyl aldehyde or coumaraldehyde to produce sinapyl alcohol or coniferyl alcohol or coumaryl alcohol respectively.